wlph17/sw-tutorial/assignment1/README.md

 > For **Windows** users, select **Add to PATH** when you see the option during installation.

 1. Install [Git](https://git-scm.com/downloads).
-2. Install [LLVM](http://releases.llvm.org/download.html) for the clang compiler and clang-format tool.
+2. Install [LLVM](http://releases.llvm.org/download.html) for the clang compiler and clang-format tool. (prebuilt binary for your platform)
 > For Windows users, install [Build tools for Visual Studio](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2017).
 Scroll down, select tools for visual studio 2019, build tools for visual studio 2019.
 After running the program, select tools for C++.
+>
+> For Mac users, use `brew install git llvm`.

 3. Install [VSCode](https://code.visualstudio.com/) as the editor if you don't have any preferred editor.
     Install C/C++ extension pack.